Fitness to practise

-The most serious cases will be referred to a University Fitness to Practise Panel, this Panel will take an independent view on whether there is evidence the misconduct occurred, and if it did to impose an appropriate sanction.
+The most serious cases will be referred to a University Fitness to Practise Panel.
+This Panel will take an independent view on whether there is evidence to support the allegations of misconduct or unsuitability and, if there is, impose an appropriate sanction.

 Where a case is not considered most serious, then it may be referred to a School level hearing with the Dean of School (or nominee).

-A School level hearing has a more restricted range of penalties and cannot suspend a student for long periods of time, remove credit or expel a student.
+A School level hearing has a more restricted range of sanctions and cannot suspend a student for long periods of time, remove credit or expel a student.

 This will depend on the nature of the concerns raised, the availability of evidence and whether external processes are involved.
 The University will seek to resolve all matters promptly.

 Where investigators need to speak to a range of people, including those at external placements this can add to the time it takes,